AndrewSousa/test/README.txt

 /ENVIAR ARQUIVOS REMOTAMENTE/ git push -u origin master

+create a new branch and switch to the new branch you just create: checkout -b "NAME OF THE NEW BRANCH"

+After push the new branch, if you want to go back to master branch, just type: checkout master

+Once you are in the master branch, if you want to merde the other branch you just create, just type: git merge master

-/CLONAR E BAIXAR ARQUIVOS DO GITHUB/ git clone https://github.com/AndrewSousa/milligram.git "NOME DA PASTA(SEM ASPAS)"
+/CLONAR E BAIXAR ARQUIVOS DO GITHUB/ git clone https://github.com/andreferreiradaweb/git-commands